Fusion GPS's ties to Clinton campaign, Russia investigation: What to know

 Who funded the dossier?

-The firm was originally retained during the election by an unidentified client who wanted opposition research on Trump.
-While the donor has not been identified, the president told Fox Business that he believes he knows who it is.
+The firm was originally retained during the election by the conservative website Washington Free Beacon who wanted opposition research on Trump.
+Prior to the news that the website had employed Fusion GPS, Trump had told Fox Business that he believes he knows who it is.

 After Trump became the GOP presidential nominee, Clinton and the DNC retained Fusion GPS through lawyer Marc Elias and his firm, Perkins Coie, Fox News confirmed.